We ship to the EU, Northern Ireland and Norway

 Long sword-shaped leaves that launch an architectural wonder of tight set thistle-style, white spheres, the flowers of Eryngium yuccifolium are borne on tall branching stems.
 The unique structure and colour make it highly desirable to gardeners as accent plants in borders and wildflower meadows.

-20. Eryngium variifolium ‘Miss Marble’
+5. Eryngium variifolium ‘Miss Marble’ is the greatest of architectural plants

 Eryngium variifolium ‘Miss Marble’